-ST. OLAF COLLEGE is a four-year residential liberal arts institution located in Northfield, Minnesota.
+ST. OLAF COLLEGE is a residential, liberal arts institution located on a 300-acre campus in Northfield, Minnesota, 45 minutes south of the Twin Cities.
 It was founded in 1874 and is associated with the Evangelical Lutheran Church in America.
-The College offers a traditional four-year liberal arts education with academic majors offered in 40 different disciplines and subject areas in the natural and mathematical sciences, fine arts, social sciences, and humanities.
-In addition to the bachelor of arts degree in music, the Music Department provides a professional bachelor of music degree with majors in performance, church music, theory and composition, music education, and elective studies.
+The College offers a traditional four-year liberal arts education with academic majors offered in nearly 40 different disciplines and subject areas.

-- Series Five-M2 issued July 2002 in the amount of \$13,420,000.
-The proceeds were used to refinance the outstanding portion of the City of Northfield, Minnesota College Facility Revenue Bonds Series 1992. - Series Six-O issued March 2007 in the amount of \$45,405,000.
-The proceeds were used to construct a new science building and to refinance the outstanding portion of the Series Four-R Bonds. - Series Seven-F issued August 2010 in the amount of \$32,440,000.
-These revenue bonds were issued to refinance the outstanding portion of Series Five-H and Series Five-M1 and to refinance part of the outstanding portion of Series Five-M2 Bonds.
+- ➤ Series Five-M2 issued July 2002 in the amount of \$13,420,000.
+The proceeds were used to refinance the City of Northfield, Minnesota College Facility Revenue Bonds Series 1992. - > Series Six-O issued March 2007 in the amount of \$45,405,000.
+The proceeds were used to construct a new science building and to refinance the Series Four-R Bonds. - Series Seven-F issued August 2010 in the amount of \$32,440,000.
+These revenue bonds were issued to refinance the Series Five-H and Series Five-M1 Bonds and to refinance part of the outstanding portion of Series Five-M2 Bonds.

 UNIVERSITY OF ST. THOMAS was founded in 1885 and is a Catholic liberal arts comprehensive regional university.
 The University offers undergraduate degrees in over 90 majors and 60 minors.
 It offers several master's degree programs, a number of doctoral degree programs including a juris doctorate degree.
-The main campus is located in St. Paul, Minnesota and the center for graduate studies and the law school of the University is located in downtown Minneapolis.
+The main campus is located in St. Paul and the center for graduate studies and the law school of the University is located in downtown Minneapolis.
 The University's other campuses include the Gainey Center in Owatonna, Minnesota and the Bernardi Campus in Rome, Italy.

-- Series Five-L issued April 2002 in the amount of \$25,845,000.
-The proceeds were used to finance the construction and furnishing of the University's Law School building on the Minneapolis campus and to refinance the outstanding portion of the Series Three-C Bonds. - Series Five-T issued December 2003 in the amount of \$23,575,000.
-The proceeds were used to refinance the outstanding portion of the Series Three-R1 and Three-R2 Bonds. - Series Five-Y issued August 2004 in the amount of \$30,000,000.
-The proceeds were used to construct and furnish a 422-bed apartment-style residence hall and a related parking facility on the St. Paul campus. - Series Five-Z issued August 2004 in the amount of \$20,000,000.
-The proceeds were used to construct and furnish Schulz Hall on the Minneapolis campus. - Series Six-I issued February 2006 in the amount of \$38,860,000.
-The proceeds were used to refinance the outstanding portion of Series Four-A, Series Four-M and Series Four-P Bonds. - Series Six-W issued December 2008 in the amount of \$18,305,000.
+- Series Five-T issued December 2003 in the amount of \$23,575,000.
+The proceeds were used to refinance the Series Three-R1 and Three-R2 Bonds. - Series Five-Y issued August 2004 in the amount of \$30,000,000.
+The proceeds were used to construct and furnish a 422-bed apartment-style residence hall and a related parking facility on the St. Paul campus. - Series Six-I issued February 2006 in the amount of \$38,860,000.
+The proceeds were used to refinance Series Four-A, Series Four-M and Series Four-P Bonds. - Series Six-W issued December 2008 in the amount of \$18,305,000.
 The proceeds were used for a parking ramp for approximately 725 stalls on five levels, including one below ground. - Series Six-X issued June 2009 in the amount of \$58,405,000.
 The proceeds were used for the construction and furnishing of the Anderson Athletic and Recreation Complex on the St. Paul campus. - Series Seven-A issued December 2009 in the amount of \$79,440,000.
 The proceeds were used for the construction of the Anderson Student Center, for improvements to the University's athletic facilities and for renovating the McCarthy Gymnasium on the St. Paul campus. - Series Seven-O issued May 2012 in the amount of \$15,325,000.
-These revenue bonds were issued to refinance the outstanding portion of the Series Four-O Bonds and the Series Five-C Bonds. - Series Seven-P issued May 2012 in the amount of \$12,300,000.
-These revenue bonds were issued to refinance the outstanding portion of the Series Six-H Bonds.
+These revenue bonds were issued for refinancing the Series Four-O Bonds and the Series Five-C Bonds. - Series Seven-P issued May 2012 in the amount of \$12,300,000.
+These revenue bonds were issued for refinancing the Series Six-H Bonds. - Series Seven-U issued March 2013 in the amount of \$25,685,000.
+These revenue bonds were issued for refinancing the Series Five-L and the Series Five-Z Bonds.